nagri/Automated-DNS-Service/README.md

 ## If the HostedZone exists already
   - check if the Alias exists
-  - - if yes then we dont want to mess up the DNS and the service wont make any changes
+  - - if yes then we don't want to mess up the DNS and the service wont make any changes
   - - if no then we'll create an Alias and add a tag to identify later that we created the Alias

 If the HostedZone does not exists then